jflamy/owlcms4/docs/Refereeing.md

 1. [Manual refereeing](#manual-refereeing), where the referees use flags, cards, or hand signals.
 The announcer enters the decisions.
 2. [Mobile devices](#mobile-device-refereeing): Using phones, tablets or laptops to referee.
 Any device that has a browser can be used to enter decisions and receive notifications.
 3. [Button keypads](#button-keypads): These devices provide real buttons, which many referees prefer over using a phone.
 They can be bought, or built from affordable supplies.
 However they do not provide the feedback when a referee needs to be reminded to enter a decision.
-4. [Arduino-based devices](#full-feedback-devices).
-Diagrams are available to build such devices (see below), as well as all the software required.
+4. [Arduino-based devices](#arduino-based-devices).
+Diagrams are available to build such devices (see [below](#arduino-based-devices)).
+All the software required is already available and the devices can be built without any programming.
 Such devices can be made as simple (buttons only) or as compliant (LED and buzzer feedback) as you wish.

 ## Manual Refereeing